 The Open Access Team supports the realization of open access, i.e. granting free access to scientific information and publications of the social sciences.
 Representing GESIS in the working group "Open Access" of the Leibniz-Association, the team captures and implements relevant innovative trends in the field.
 Based on the expertise of researchers, computer scientists and librarians, the team develops and maintains the Social Science Open Access Repository (SSOAR), which relies on close cooperation with publishers, university departments, research institutes and scientific networks.
 SSOAR also serves as an aggregator for the integration of full texts into LeibnizOpen the open access gateway of the Leibniz Association.
 The team provides guidance on legal and technical aspects of open access and is represented at the most prominent conferences in the area of open access and open science.

-Since 2016, the newly created Team Publications leads the journal management and production of the three independent journals Historical Social Research (HSR), methods, data, analyses (mda) und Informationsdienst Soziale Indikatoren (ISI).
+Since 2016, the Team Publications leads production and the journal management of the three independent journals Historical Social Research (HSR), methods, data, analyses (mda) und Informationsdienst Soziale Indikatoren (ISI).
 In addition, we also organize and coordinate the GESIS-Schriftenreihe and GESIS Papers.

-Historical Social Research is an international journal for the application of formal methods to history.
-It covers quantitative and qualitative social research, historical sociology, social scientific history and digital humanities.
+Historical Social Research is an international journal which covers quantitative and qualitative social research, historical sociology, social scientific history and digital humanities (and ranked in the Social Science Citation Index).
 The journal methods, data, analyses focuses on research questions related to quantitative methods with special emphasis on survey methodology.
 Social Indicators Information Service (ISI) is considered as a contribution to on-going social reporting.
-ISI aims to also reach out to the interested non-academic reader who may not necessarily have a background in the social sciences.
+ISI aims to also reach out to the interested non-academic readers who may not necessarily have a background in the social sciences.
 Furthermore, the GESIS in-house series include various publications formats ranging from practice-oriented representation of survey research to reports on major research activities.

 GESIS Trainingorganizes the scientific training program in social research methods for researchers from the social sciences and neighboring disciplines.
 Current topics are covered by compact workshops as well as longer, modular seminars.
 GESIS training formats include the GESIS Summer School in Survey Methodology, the GESIS Methods Seminar, the GESIS Spring Seminar and the GESIS Workshops.